-My then departure was quite a bitter change from an uncertainty in Sydney to another life chapter back in Bangkok.
+My then departure was quite a bitter change from uncertainty in Sydney to another life chapter back in Bangkok.
 But then again, I decided to take another big turn taking a job in Washington DC.
-Living in the States triggered me to explore myself what I was made of.
-In another word, it was a homesick, not just for Bangkok but also Sydney.
+Living in the States triggered me to explore what I was made of.
+In other word, it was a homesick, not just for Bangkok but also Sydney.

 A five-month break from work in Bangkok gave a window for me to visit Sydney.
 How I spent those three weeks:

 At the arrival, it was a cloudy day with drizzling rain.
 Squeaking sound of rainbow lorikeets from a gum tree afar came through the taxi window.
 Such a pleasant welcoming!

 After a nap, I went to Happy Chef on King Street for the chicken I craved for and had a walk on the street to see how it had changed.
 Newtown still had its unique vibe although there were different shops (but still many Thai restaurants).
 The walk ended with a schooner of Coopers at Bank Hotel.